iurimb/Bee-Nest-Computer-Vision/README.md

 That should do it.

-**OBSERVATIONS**:
+### Some final observations
-**1)** I used a modified version of the annotator method in "LineZoneAnnotator" to display information on the videos.
+#### 1) I used a modified version of the annotator method in "LineZoneAnnotator" to display information on the videos.
 I uploaded my "Line_Zone" file together with the code.
 **2)** I can't upload the original video used for training and testing.
 But I've uploaded the weights of the trained netowrk and they can be used for similar tasks.
 **3)** I did not have the time to adequately organize the code, I reckon it is a bit messy and there's work to be done there.
 I'm currently working on refactoring the personal projects I upload to github.